Owlmetry

 Open Mode (Default)

-Open mode answers: "How many users performed each action?"
+Open mode answers: "How many users reached at least this step?"

 Closed Mode